alexstorer/iqss-text-organizer/README.md

 * export files --- exports the full text of all selected documents to a directory
 * (export tdm) --- exports a term-document matrix for all selected documents to a file

+c) view

+SYNTAX:
+* view tags --- shows a list of all tags used in the database
-(unsupported in version 0)
+* view fields --- shows a list of all metadata fields defined in the database (unsupported in version 0)